Empirical distributions of the robustified $t$-test statistics: Robustified -test statistics

 where {$\hat{\mu}_H$ and $\hat{\sigma}_S$ represent the Hodges-Lehmann and the Shamos estimators, respectively}.
 Note that the Hodges-Lehmann estimator is defined as

 and the Shamos estimator is defined as

 It is easy to show that the above test statistic {by \cite{Jeong/Son/Lee/Kim:2018} is also a pivotal quantity}.
-However, it does not converges to the standard normal distribution.
-In Section 2.2 of \cite{Jeong/Son/Lee/Kim:2018}, they suggested the following
+However, it does not converge to the standard normal distribution.
+Thus, \citeauthor{Jeong/Son/Lee/Kim:2018} suggested the following test statistic given by

-which converges to the standard normal distribution and is also pivotal.
+which converges to the standard normal distribution and is also pivotal; see Section 2.2 of \cite{Jeong/Son/Lee/Kim:2018}.